 6. No Need To Rent A Car.

-If you can drive your car, you don’t need to have the additional cost of renting a vehicle at the airport.
+By driving, we could forgo the additional cost of a vehicle rental.
 While there are shuttle buses and tour companies such as Brewster that service the Banff area, it’s always better to have your own transportation in Banff and Jasper so that you have more flexibility.

 National Park Fees